aeternity/protocol/node/api/channels_api_usage.md

 }
 ```

-The initiator reports to its client that it received the co-signed `channel_create_tx` from the responder:
+The initiator FSM reports to its client that it received the co-authenticated
+`channel_create_tx` from the responder:

 ```javascript
 {
   "jsonrpc": "2.0",